1Lighty/discord-crasher-checker/README.md

 # Discord Crasher Checker

-This is a [Powercord](https://powercord.dev/) plugin, you must use `git pull https://github.com/1Lighty/discord-crasher-checker` in the plugins folder.
+This is a [Powercord](https://powercord.dev/) plugin, you must use `git clone https://github.com/1Lighty/discord-crasher-checker` in the plugins folder.

 Quickly (as quickly as it can and as quick as your internet is) checks over GIFV's and videos to make sure they won't crash your Discord.